Jokuchh/Various-Games/README.md

 All works have their different task and they were posted on these web-pages.
 In some cases they are different because it has been a long time and the site is changing.
 The system of education was about making everything as soon as possible with the highest quality.
-You could test yourself every three hours CET by sending your code to 'the Arena', where it was tested for uniqueness and flexibility.
+You could test yourself every three hours CEST by sending your code to 'the Arena', where it was tested for uniqueness and flexibility.

 - **Problem Set 3** - https://kurzy.kpi.fei.tuke.sk/pvjc/2022/problemset.02.k.html
 One of the popular game 2048.
 Even though this game was programmed in one weekend in March 2014 by 19-year-old Italian web developer Gabriele Cirulli, it quickly became popular and well-loved.